 A unit of measurement we use, usually when talking about cars, is horsepower.
 But how much "power" does a horse really have?
 Here's how fast a horse can actually run.

-To answer the question of how fast can one horse actually run, we have to start by breaking down the four basic gaits of a horse.
-There is the four-beat walk; then the next speed up is the two-beat trot (or jog if you prefer!); then it's the three-beat gait: the canter (a.k.a. lope); and lastly, the fastest gait, the four-beat gallop.
+To answer the question of how fast one horse can actually run, we have to start by breaking down the four basic gaits of a horse.
+First, there is the four-beat walk; then the next speed up is the two-beat trot (or jog if you prefer!); then it's the three-beat gait: the canter (a.k.a. lope); and lastly, the fastest gait, the four-beat gallop.

 How Fast Can a Horse Run?